Bud Rot in Weed: What It is and How to Avoid It

 The dense interiors of the larger, tightly packed buds, with their elevated humidity levels, are prime targets for these pathogens.
 The fungi thrive in these conditions, multiplying and spreading rapidly.

-Recognizing the signs of bud rot and understanding its implications are vital for both cultivators and consumers.
+Recognizing the signs of bud rot and understanding its implications is vital for both cultivators and consumers.
 Ensuring that cannabis is grown, processed, and stored under optimal conditions can help mitigate the risks associated with bud rot.

 What Does Bud Rot Look Like?